-Please see the security and data protection section on the working online resources page for a checklist of steps you must consider before working online.
+Please see the security and data protection section on the remote working resources page for a checklist of steps you must consider before working online or by phone.

-I have no training in online counselling.
-Is it ok for me to work online with my clients during the coronavirus crisis?
+I have no training in online or phone counselling.
+Is it ok for me to work online or by phone with my clients during the coronavirus crisis?

 The safety and wellbeing of clients is the main priority, but we also need to be supportive and pragmatic to respond to these unprecedented circumstances.

-BACP has always recommended that members should receive dedicated training before working online.
-There are many practical issues to consider, as well as significant implications around how people may present differently online and communicate and respond in ways that we may not have expected.
+BACP has always recommended that members should receive dedicated training before working online or by phone.
+There are many practical issues to consider, as well as significant implications around how people may present differently online or by phone and communicate and respond in ways that we may not have expected.

 - that the reason for doing so is to prevent the spread of the virus.
 If either party is experiencing symptoms of coronavirus the best option may be to take a break from therapy until fully recovered (seek NHS guidance).

-- you are competent to deliver therapy via these two methods (see our competency framework for telephone and e-counselling)
+- you are competent to deliver therapy via these two methods (see our competency framework for online and phone therapy)

-- delivering therapy via this method is suited to the needs of the client and the material being discussed.
-Telephone or online therapy may not be suitable for all clients or certain issues.
+- delivering therapy via either medium is suited to the needs of the client and the material being discussed.
+Phone or online therapy may not be suitable for all clients or certain issues.

 - you can recontract with the client to take into consideration any differences in delivering therapy via this method